mcguinlu/hetprior-V2/README.md

 ## Usage
-`hetprior` allows users to easily access the descriptive statistics of set
+The `hetprior` package is comprised of two seperate functions:

+### get_priorid
+This Shiny gadget is used to interatviely select the appropriate prior distribtuion based on the users input.

+### hetprior
+The main function.
+Filters a look-up table of informative prior distributions based on the prior ID supplied.
+The specified descriptive statistic can then be assigned to a variable for subsequent use in a Bayesian meta-analysis.

 ## Examples
-General example:
+Launch Shiny gadget to allow easy selection of appropriate prior based on conditions:

+    priorid < get_priorid()

+Use the resulting prior ID to create variables representing the descriptive statistics of that prior distribution:

-    priormean <- hetprior(4,"mean")
+    priormean <- hetprior(priorid,"mean")
-    priorsd <- hetprior(4,"sd")
+    priorsd <- hetprior(priorid,"sd")

-By adding the `details = TRUE` option:
+ adding the `details = TRUE` option:

     priormean <- hetprior(4,"mean", details = TRUE)
     # Prior look-up results: